honojs/website/getting-started/cloudflare-workers.md

 app.get('/', (c) => c.text('Please test me!'))
 ```

-We can test that it is returning "_200 OK_" Response with this code:
+We can test if it returns "_200 OK_" Response with this code.

 ```ts
 describe('Test the application', () => {